 Global University (GU) utilizes tools of educational technology to expand the resources of the church.
-GU courses are applicable for distance-learning instruction, classrooms, learning groups, and individual study.
+GU courses are applicable for distance learning instruction, classrooms, learning groups, and individual study.
 Courses are developed with the help of qualified writers from many nations and distributed around the world in many languages.
-This contributes to fulfilling GU's motto: "Impacting eternity by winning the lost and training the found-everywhere!"
+This contributes to fulfilling GU's motto: "transforming lives through a global network of Spirit-empowered education and training."